Natural Language Processing (NLP)#

 This-is-my-mail@my-mail.home.com

 Large language models are often a good shortcut.
-As usual, they won’t always come up the the most optimal solution and sometimes there solutions are even wrong.
+As usual, they won’t always come up with the most optimal solution, and sometimes their solutions are even wrong.
 But so are mine when it comes to regex.
-So, whenever something is getting a bit more complicated, or when you just want to have a quick test, language models are a decent way to go.
-Obviously, never just copy+paste their suggestion, but try it out on some test samples!
+So, independent of how it was first generated, when things are getting a bit more complicated, it becomes very important to thoroughly test the respective regular expressions on sufficiently diverse test data.
+In particular, if the goal is mostly on data extraction and basic data processing, language models are often a very decent way to go.
+The situation can be different when aiming at production-ready, highly-reliable code, for instance for critical software pieces.

 The following was just a quick result from ChatGPT 4o on the prompt